zachgitt/IDD-Fa19-Lab7/README.md

 ## Part B. Web Camera
 **a.
 Compare `helloYou/server.js` and `IDD-Fa18-Lab7/pictureServer.js`.
 What elements had to be added or changed to enable the web camera?
-(Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)**
+(Hint: It might be good to know that there is a UNIX command called `diff` that compares files.)** <br>
 After using diff and comparing the two files, I found that to enable the webcam, a data structure of options are defined and used to create a Webcam object.
 Additionally, when the socket hears the 'takePicture' event it creates an image and saves it and sends it to the browser.

 **b.
 Include a video of your working video doorbell**